Shinobi881/EC2-bare-bones/EC2_SPIN_UP.md

  - a.
 Click `Launch Instance`
  - b. `Select`, `Ubuntu Server 18.04 LTS (HVM), SSD Volume Type`
  - c.
 Click the `Next:...` in the bottom right until you get to `Step 6: Configure Security Group`
  - d.
-Make sure `Create a new security group` is selcted
+Make sure `Create a new security group` is selected
  - e.
 In the `Type` dropdown select SSH and set the `Source` dropdown to `My IP`
  - f. `Add Rule` and select HTTP as the type
  - g. `Review and Launch` => `Launch`